Are you someone with a darker skin tone who is curious if laser hair therapy can help you restore your hair?

 Finally, choose a product that is manufactured in the United States so that you can rest assured that it meets safety regulations, actually works, and was built by workers who are paid a fair wage.

-Why Choose Theradome for Laser Hair Growth if you Have Dark Skin
+Why Choose Theradome for Dark Skin Hair Growth

 Theradome’s PRO LH80 and EVO LH40 laser hair growth helmets feature high-quality lasers that are “grown” right here in the US specifically to achieve the optimal 680nm wavelength.
 They also deliver the most power (38.4 joules/cm2) of any LLLT device for maximum hair follicle stimulation.